carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-diversity.md

 ~~~
 {: .language-r}
 If you get some warning messages after running this script, fear not.
 This is because we have two "samples"
-that are so alike and to little samples, that the algorithm displays a warning concerning the lack of difficulty
+that are so alike and too little samples, that the algorithm displays a warning concerning the lack of difficulty
 in generating the distance matrix.

 By now, we just need the command `plot_ordination()`, to see the results from our beta diversity analysis: